connervieira/Predator/docs/USAGE.md

         - Next, if your working directory contains Predator dash-cam video, you'll be prompted to enter side-car mode.
 If not, this dialog will be skipped.
             - Side-car mode will analyze each frame of all dash-cam videos, and generate a side-car file containing ALPR data.
 Side-car data can be played back using the `tools/video_sidecar_player.py` script.
             - If you select "Y" to enable side-car mode, Predator will immediately begin analyzing all dash-cam videos that don't already have side-car files.
-                - This process make take a very long time, since every frame of every video is analyzed.
+                - This process may take a very long time, since every frame of every video is analyzed.
             - If you select "N" to skip side-car mode, then set-up process will continue with the next dialog.
         - Provided you haven't selected side-car mode, you'll next be asked to enter the file name(s) of the video(s) you want to analyze.
-Video(s) should be placed in the working directory you just specified.
+Videos should be placed in the working directory you just specified.
 If you have multiple video files, you can enter them as a comma-separated list.
 If you want to scan an entire directory, Use a `*` wildcard as the first character.
             - Example 1: `MyVideo.mp4`
             - Example 2: `MyFirstVideo.mp4, MySecondVideo.mp4`
             - Example 3: `*.mp4`